 |TOTAL||100%||2 hrs 15 mins||63|

-Note that the test has undergone some minor format changes for the 2019-20 testing year.
-Now, it has fewer multiple-choice questions (used to be 75) and consistent free-response questions, which will always be worth 7 raw points each.
+Note that the test underwent some minor format changes beginning in the 2019-20 testing year.
+Now, it has fewer multiple-choice questions (it used to have 75) and consistent free-response questions, which will always be worth 7 raw points each.

 On the multiple-choice section, try to work at a pace of about a minute per question.
 You'll earn 1 point for each question you answer correctly; no points are deducted for incorrect answers.
 Each question has five possible answer choices, labeled A-E.